NoerNova/noernova.com_note/_posts/vits_tts_mms_shan_finetune.md

   "do_eval": true,
   "eval_steps": 50,
-  "per_device_eval_batch_size": 32, // <-- increase this parameter if you have less VRAM
+  "per_device_eval_batch_size": 32, // <-- decrease this parameter if you have less VRAM
   "max_eval_samples": 25,
   "do_step_schedule_per_epoch": true,